e-clearing-net/OCHP/OCHP-direct.md

 ### DirectMessage *enum*

-Messages to inform a provider about an OCHP-direct charging process.
+Messages to inform a provider about an OCHP_direct_ charging process.

  Value   |  Description
 :--------|:-------------
- start   | A OCHP-direct charging process has been started. change  | The parameters of the charging process were changed. info    | A informative update is available, e.g. updated consumed energy value. end     | The charging process has ended, the connector was unplugged.
+ start   | A OCHP_direct_ charging process has been started. change  | The parameters of the charging process were changed. info    | A informative update is available, e.g. updated consumed energy value. end     | The charging process has ended, the connector was unplugged.